NFL Odds

 Understanding NFL Odds

-NFL betting odds are a set of numbers that represent the probability of a particular outcome in an NFL game.
-The NFL Vegas odds are used to determine the payout of a bet and reflect the amount of risk involved in a particular bet.
+NFL betting odds are a set of numbers that represent the probability of a particular outcome in NFL games.
+NFL Vegas odds are used to determine the payout of a bet and reflect the amount of risk involved in a particular bet.

 In general, there are three types of odds used in NFL betting:

 American odds are the most common type of odds used in the United States.
-They are represented by a plus or minus sign and reflect the amount of money that must be wagered to win $100 or the amount of money that can be won with a $100 bet.
+They are represented by a plus or a minus sign and reflect the amount of money that must be wagered to win $100 (plus sign) or the amount of money that can be won with a $100 bet (minus sign).
+Some markets will include both negative and positive odds.

 Decimal Odds